mletenay/home-assistant-goodwe-inverter/README.md

 ## HACS installation

 Add this component using HACS by searching for `GoodWe Inverter Solar Sensor (UDP - no cloud)` on the `Integrations` page.
+Then just configure it the standard way in Configuration > Integrations > Add Integration.

 ## Manual installation